xresco/Hexagon-Recyclerview/README.md

 # Hexagon-Recyclerview

-This is a recyclerview where items are interpolateD in a way that looks like a honeycomb.
+This is a recyclerview where items are interpolated in a way that looks like a honeycomb.
 It can be customized to be vertically  or horizontally scrollable.